bwoodsend/polycotylus/docs/source/overview.rst

       aims to remove the need to do any more testing with the package before publishing it

-    This step runs in a *test* Docker container with only :mod:`~dependencies.test` dependencies preinstalled.
-The process of
+    This step runs in a *test* Docker container with only `test
+    <dependencies.test>` dependencies preinstalled.
+The process of installing
-    installing your package will also install all its runtime dependencies.
+    your package will also install all its runtime dependencies.

 Some key things to clarify: